deploily/deploily-backend/README.md

 cp .env.example .env
 ```

-Make any relevant modification to suite you local developement environment in the `.env` file, especially the Keycloak `CLIENT_SECRET`
+Make any relevant modification to suite you local developement environment in the `.env` file, especially the Keycloak `CLIENT_SECRET` and the `APISIX_API_KEY`.

 ## Database Migration steps